peeringdb/docs/docs/blog/peeringdb_2021_survey_2022_roadmap.md

 ## What else?
 Data accuracy
 We know that we need to do work to improve the quality of data in PeeringDB as it plays such an important role in configuration.

-We last looked at this in 2019’s [Data Ownership Task Force](https://docs.peeringdb.com/taskforce/dataownership/#peeringdb-data-ownership-task-force), whose report acknowledged the shared responsibility for data describing the interconnected nature of separately managed parts of our Internet.
+We last looked at this in 2019’s [Data Ownership Task Force](/taskforce/dataownership/#peeringdb-data-ownership-task-force), whose report acknowledged the shared responsibility for data describing the interconnected nature of separately managed parts of our Internet.
 We plan to work with PeeringDB users to renew our work in this area so we can continue to improve the quality of data we publish.

 We are also setting course towards increased data accuracy by using the [RPKI](https://en.wikipedia.org/wiki/Resource_Public_Key_Infrastructure) and [Resource Signed Checklists](https://datatracker.ietf.org/doc/html/draft-ietf-sidrops-rpki-rsc) (RSC).
 We want to use RSC validation to cryptographically validate our users’ ability to control specific Internet Number Resources.

-## Call to Action
+## Call to action
 We just deployed two user developed features: [improvements to simple search](https://github.com/peeringdb/peeringdb/issues/1083) and [OpenID Connect](https://github.com/peeringdb/peeringdb/issues/1070) integration.
 We are keen to include more user developed code.
 If you’d like to contribute to PeeringDB then let me know and we can help you.

-If you have an idea to improve PeeringDB you can share it on our [low traffic mailing lists](https://docs.peeringdb.com/#mailing-lists) or create an issue directly on [GitHub](https://github.com/peeringdb/peeringdb).
-If you find a data quality issue, please let us know at <support@peeringdb.com>.
+If you have an idea to improve PeeringDB you can share it on our low traffic [mailing lists](/#mailing-lists) or create an issue directly on [GitHub](https://github.com/peeringdb/peeringdb/issues).
+If you find a data quality issue, please let us know at [support@peeringdb.com](mailto:support@peeringdb.com).

 ***